Tuna fish, tuna fish, sing a song of tuna fish

 Tuna fish, tuna fish, it’s a favorite dish(From my first piano lesson songbook)

-Tomorrow we will find ourselves a seasickeningly 45 miles out in a thousand-foot-deep ocean, looking for tuna.
+Tomorrow we will find ourselves a seasickeningly 45 miles out in a thousand-foot ocean, seeking tuna.

-Somebody explain to me why I’m doing this?
+Somebody explain why I’m doing this?
 Oh, yeah.
 I’m learning to love The Great Outdoors.
 Right.

-The trip’s been in the works since May and we were supposed to go tuna-whacking in early July.
-Unfortunately, about a week before departure, the charter service called: The tuna weren’t hitting, so they were cancelling our boat.
+This trip’s been in the works since May and we were supposed to go tuna-whacking in early July.
+Unfortunately, about a week before departure, the charter service called: The tuna weren’t hitting, so they had cancelled.
 We were welcome to reschedule.

 Apparently, tuna fish are fickle beasts who only deign to put in an appearance when they feel REALLY peckish.
-The tuna off the Oregon coast seemed to be on a diet, even 60 miles out to sea, so until they craved donuts or something there wasn’t much point in fishing for them.
+The tuna off the Oregon coast seemed to be on a diet, even 60 miles out to sea.
+Until they developed cravings there wasn’t much point in sending out a tuna boat.

-Moreover, these are fast-moving, elusive pelargics (AKA “big honkin’ finbuddies that move about a gazillion miles per hour), so they can disappear even faster than they arrive.
+Moreover, tuna are fast-moving, elusive pelargics (AKA “big honkin’ finbuddies moving a gazillion miles per hour), so they disappear even faster than they arrive.
 Just because they were there yesterday doesn’t mean they’ll stick around till tomorrow.

-Worse, tunas seem to be the hemophiliacs of the undersea world and when caught will amply illustrate the concept, “awash with blood.”
-Every fisherperson we’ve talked with so far, including the charter service, advised us to become tuna blood-proof.
-We will wear old clothes we can throw out, topped with rubber boots, rubber pants, and a rubber apron or coat.
+Worse, tunas are the hemophiliacs of the undersea world and when caught amply illustrate the concept, “awash with blood.”
+Every tuna-experienced fisherperson I’ve spoken to, including the charter service, urges us to wear blood-proof attire: Old clothes we can throw out, topped by rubber boots, rubber pants, and a rubber apron.

 “Tuna blood really stinks, and once it’s in your clothes or skin,” a friend of Mom’s warned, “It won’t come out ever, not even with bleach.”